 The highest quarterly PE ratio in the last ten years has been 20.78 and it was in the Mar 2017 quarter.

-The current price to earnings ratio of BSRR is 6% lower than the 10-year historical average.
+The current price to earnings ratio of BSRR is 3.4% higher than the 10-year historical average.

 All PE ratio stats are based on quarterly TTM periods, unless otherwise specified.